y8tireu-LLC/.github/profile/README.md

 # Welcome to y8tireu-LLC's GitHub Organization!

 **y8tireu-LLC** is an open-source initiative dedicated to creating high-quality games and applications that make technology accessible and enjoyable for everyone.
-Our mission is to empower developers and users worldwide by building innovative, community-driven solutions.
+We aim to empower developers and users worldwide by building innovative, community-driven solutions.

 ---